background & problem

 Most Twitter users scroll on the Twitter app, but we wanted to make sure this feature would be useful across all of our many surfaces.
 Web gets the same love that mobile does.

 SafeScroll was a Twitter hackathon project completed in 2022.
-I was sole designer, providing high fidelity mockups, prototype and presentation artifacts.
+I was sole designer, providing high fidelity mockups, interactive Figma prototype, presentation artifacts and stakeholder presentation.